This post may contain affiliate links. Please read our disclosure policy.

-The base is a rich and delicious lemon shortbread.
-The top is a creamy and heavenly lemon custard layer.
-The ration of lemon to shortbread is perfect.
-This is the best lemon bar recipe you will find!
+The base is a rich and delicious lemon flavored buttery shortbread crust.
+The mixture on top is a creamy and heavenly lemon custard made from fresh lemons.
+The ratio of lemon to shortbread is perfect.
+A favorite among lemon desserts, this is the best lemon bar recipe you will find!

 How to make lemon bars:

 - Mix Dough.
 To make a perfectly sweet yet light and flaky shortbread crust, you must start with room temperature butter that gets whipped until light and fluffy.
 You can use a stand mixer with the paddle attachment to cream the butter.
 Then add in the sugar and beat the mixture until it is well mixed.
 Finally, you’ll add the flour and the lemon zest and mix just until all of the flour appears to be somewhat coated with the butter.

 - Parbake Crust.
 You will line a 9×9 baking pan with parchment paper or aluminum foil.
 Bake crust until it just starts to turn golden brown.
 This may take 20-25 minutes.